 If you’re looking for free things to do in Norwalk, CT, a trip to the beach is an easy solution.

 In the cold months, at least.
-Like most beaches in Connecticut, this is open to non-residents in the summer with passes only.
+Like most beaches in Fairfield County, Connecticut, this is open to non-residents in the summer with passes only.

 While this might have been the landing site for the British army centuries ago, it is now the go-to beach to luxuriate on the sandy beaches of the seashore park.
-Located on a peninsula, this was where Connecticut colony settlers grazed their livestock in the 1770s, hence the name.
+Located on a peninsula, Calf Pasture Beach was where Connecticut colony settlers grazed their livestock in the 1770s, hence the name.

 The stunning beach sits alongside a picturesque fishing pier.
 If you’re so inclined, you can also rent a kayak or sailboat and view the beach from the water.

 11. Take a Short Drive to Compo Beach